htcondor/htcondor/docs/man-pages/condor_submit.rst

     or the ``BEARER_TOKEN_FILE`` environment variable is set, but it will not be an error if no file is specified.

+    This command is only useful for **grid** universe jobs.
+The scitoken will be used by the *condor_gridmanager* to authenticate to the remote CE; It has no effect on how any submit method authenticates to the *condor_schedd* to submit the initial grid universe job.

  :subcom-def:`scitokens_file` = <full-pathname>
     Used to set the path to the file containing the scitoken that the job needs, or to override the path to the scitoken contained in the ``BEARER_TOKEN_FILE`` environment variable.

+    **scitokens_file** is relevant when the **universe** **grid** and the type of grid system is one of **condor**, or **arc**.
+Defining a value causes authentication to the remote system to be made using the given scitoken.
+    Unlike **x509userproxy**, no attributes from the scitoken other than the filename will be copied into the job.
+    Note that neither this nor **use_scitokens** will have any effect on how any job submission method authenticates to the *condor_schedd* to place the grid universe job initially.

 COMMANDS FOR PARALLEL, JAVA, and SCHEDULER UNIVERSES